-- Services shall support the POST method for sending actions. - The POST operation may not be idempotent.
+- Services shall support the POST method for sending actions. - The POST operation may not be idempotent. - Services may allow the "@Redfish.OperationApplyTime" property to be included in the body of the request.
+See the Operation Apply Time section for further information.

-Custom actions are requested on a resource by sending the HTTP POST method to the URI of the action.
-If the actions property within a resource does not specify a target property, then the URI of an action shall be of the form:
+Actions are requested on a resource by sending the HTTP POST method to the URI of the action.
+The "target" property within the actions property of a resource shall contain the URI of the action.
+The URI of the action should be in the form of: